top of page

 Lynne Corkin

-LYNNE CORKIN | TREASURER
+LYNNE CORKIN | TRUSTEE

 Lynne was born and educated in Whangarei and has also lived in Australia and the United Kingdom before moving to the Kapiti Coast in 2006.
 She moved to Otaki in 2012.